Scott Smith (musician)

-Donald Scott Smith (13 February 1955 – 30 November 2000) was a Canadian musician and the bassist for Canadian rock band Loverboy.
-The band are best known for their hit singles "Working for the Weekend" and "Turn Me Loose", although their U.S. Top Ten hits were "Lovin' Every Minute of It" in 1985 and "This Could Be the Night" in 1986.
-The band won six Juno Awards in 1982 and has sold over 23 million records.
+Donald Scott Smith (born 13 February 1955 – disappeared 30 November 2000) was a Canadian musician and the bassist for Canadian rock band Loverboy, a band which sold millions of records and scored several hit songs in the 1980s before a break up and reunion in the 1990s.

+Smith disappeared after a large wave swept him off a pleasure boat near San Francisco, California.
+He was never seen again, and later presumed dead.

 Early life

 Smith was born in Winnipeg, Manitoba.
 He originally studied guitar, and at the age of twelve moved to bass.

 Career

 Smith was majoring in English at the University of Manitoba when he received a call from Loverboy guitarist Paul Dean in Vancouver inviting him to replace bassist Jim Clench in the newly-formed band.
 In addition to playing bass for the band, Smith also co-wrote a few of the band's songs including the 1983 rock hit "Lucky Ones".

-After Loverboy disbanded in 1988, Smith was part of the band Dangerous, along with Mike Reno and Brian MacLeod.
+After Loverboy disbanded in 1988, Smith was part of the band Dangerous along with Mike Reno and Brian MacLeod.
 He also worked as a late-night radio DJ at CFOX, albeit briefly.
-Loverboy got back together for a benefit concert in 1991, and then reunited in 1993 and continued touring through the 1990s.
+Loverboy got back together for a benefit concert in 1991 then reunited in 1993 and continued touring through the 1990s.
 Smith said in an interview, "We're back because we like to rock and simply because promoters want to book us."

+Bob Rock used Scott Smith's Spector NS1 bass on Metallica's eighth studio album, St. Anger.
+Smith played the bass on the first two Loverboy albums.